 - They’re Creeping Up on You – an OCD clean freak ends up being tormented by bugs that are somehow getting into his hermetically sealed apartment.
 He’s obviously a prick at the start, so you know this won’t be working out well for him.

 Linking story: A kid buys a comic and is told off by his abusive father.
 The stories in the comic are the featured tales in the film.
+It’s a pretty thin story but one with a pay off at the end.

 Most famous actor: Ted Danson at the height of his Cheers fame stars in the same segment with Leslie Nielsen.
 You can’t say fairer than that.